-Alcohol addiction causes many difficulties in an individual’s life.
-For example, it can affect their health, job, and relationships with their family and friends.
-Additionally, alcohol addiction can affect anyone at any age, from young college students to adults.
-Alcohol addiction can cause irreversible damage if you do not treat it.
+Alcoholism causes many difficulties in an individual’s life.
+It can affect their health, job, and relationships with their family and friends.
+Alcohol addiction can affect people at any age, from young college students to adults.
+Alcoholism causes irreversible damage when it is left untreated.
 If you or a loved one is addicted to alcohol, you may need to seek rehab resources.

-Our alcohol addiction rehab facility at Crestview Recovery in Portland is essential for those struggling with alcohol addiction near Portland.
-We are close to home in Oregon to help you overcome your alcohol addiction.
-We frequently have clients come to us from the following areas:
+Our alcohol addiction rehab facility at Crestview Recovery is essential for those struggling with alcohol addiction near Portland.
+We offer drug and alcohol rehab programs near the following areas:

 The mental, physical, and emotional consequences of addiction are best approached in a residential setting.
-Physical signs manifest themselves because the body has adapted to drug use.
-When a person stops using the drugs, the body will have to readjust itself back to functioning without their brain being flooded with feel-good chemicals.
-Our therapists at Crestview believe in recovery becuase they have experienced it firsthand.
+As the body adapts to the constant presence of alcohol, people lose track of their family, work, health, and physical appearance.
+When a person stops using alcohol, the body will have to readjust itself back to functioning without alcohol.
+Our therapists at Crestview believe in recovery because they have experienced it firsthand.

 Psychological Signs of Addiction

-The psychological signs of addiction relate to a person’s mental state.
-Chemicals in drugs can alter how our mental function.
-This alteration can be temporary or permanent.
-In case it is permanent, there is a risk that the patient may develop mental illnesses.
-Just like physical signs, psychological signs will begin to show once you stop using the drugs.
-The symptoms may at times be severe depending on the drug in question.
+The psychological signs of addiction refer to a person’s mental state.
+Psychoactive chemicals change our brain chemistry causing social withdrawal and other behavior changes.
+Just like physical signs, psychological signs will also be apparent once you stop using.
+The symptoms may at times be severe depending on the dosage and frequency of consumption.
 That is why people should stop their drug use gradually.
 It is even more beneficial to try and stop drug use at a certified mental health facility.
 Some common signs of addiction include: